 Once in the plane, I sat next to a guy who would eventually become more than my seatmate, but I’ll tell you about that later.

 I finally made it safely and was met by the elementary and high school principals of our new schools.
 We got into the school bus and we headed straight to our new apartments.
 My apartment wasn’t so fabulous compared to what I had in China but paint, new furniture, and some pictures do work wonders!

 I painted the walls from a pee-pee yellow to a terra cotta and pacific blue color.
 I moved the office furniture sofas from the living room and commissioned a local carpenter to make me a leather sofa.
 From there I began to put up little accents of artwork from home, including my favorite Kashmir prints of my favorite TV shows “A Different World” and “Martin.”
 Once I did that my school issued apartment suddenly felt like a home.

 It’s crazy that I would purchase my first car EVER here in Nigeria!
 I became the proud owner of a 2010 Honda Pilot and as you can see I’m representing Jamaica in full effect!!!!!!
 The funniest thing is that I don’t even drive LOL!!!!
-I now have a full time drive and housekeeper in my employ.
+I now have a full-time drive and housekeeper in my employ.

 Living on the continent has been good for me and I’m learning and seeing thing differently.
 Now, I do want folks to know that living here isn’t perfect…there’s no place that is truly perfect.
-Nigeria has it’s issues that make living here difficult like tribalism, corruption, poor infrastructure, and the damaging effects of colonialism but I would still rather be here than any where else.
+Nigeria has its issues that make living here difficult like tribalism, corruption, poor infrastructure, and the damaging effects of colonialism but I would still rather be here than anywhere else.

 For a long time I’ve been really unhappy and it became a normal thing for me…now everything is changing and I’m happy about that.
-I promise I will write more and update you all on how live in Naija is going.
+I promise I will write more and update you all on how life in Naija is going.

 Love, peace, and soul!